Chicago students are set to return to school after the teachers union and city landed a deal on Covid-19 measures

+Caroline Robinson, a dermatologist whose two daughters are CPS students, told CNN she understands the unique situation the city, school division and teachers are in right now.

+"I think that everyone is going through a lot right now.
+So for the teachers, they have life experiences.
+They have families to take care of.
+Each of them has a unique perspective through this pandemic.
+And then the schools, they have to stay staffed," Robinson said.
+"I found that during this pandemic that it's really hard to take a side.
+We just have to work together because at the end of the day, we need to educate our kids, and that's the only side to take."

-The Chicago agreement, which includes enhanced Covid-19 testing in schools, will extend through the rest of the school year, Mayor Lori Lightfoot said, adding, "I'm hopeful will have a stable, uneventful rest of the school year."
+The tentative agreement includes enhanced Covid-19 testing in schools and will extend through the rest of the school year, Mayor Lori Lightfoot said.

+"I'm hopeful will have a stable, uneventful rest of the school year," she added.
+Lightfoot announced Tuesday she tested positive for Covid-19.

+The White House "very much welcome(s) the reopening of Chicago schools," press secretary Jen Psaki said, noting the administration was "in touch on a regular basis" with Illinois Gov. JB Pritzker and Lightfoot.

-Coronavirus testing in schools will ramp up to 10% of students in each school being tested each week, Chicago Teachers Union Chief of Staff Jen Johnson said.
-Some 350,000 rapid antigen tests were delivered to the school district to help address testing concerns, Illinois Gov. JB Pritzker said Monday night.
+Coronavirus testing in schools will ramp up to 10% of students in each school being tested each week, Chicago Teachers Union chief of staff Jen Johnson said.
+Some 350,000 rapid antigen tests were delivered to the school district to help address testing concerns, Pritzker said Monday night.

-The mayor's administration also will work with the teachers union, or CTU, in engaging families to increase testing consents, Lightfoot said.
+The Chicago Department of Public Health announced it was distributing 1.9 million KN95 masks into communities this week.
+Dr. Allison Arwady, CDPH commissioner, said officials made sure Chicago Public Schools had some for staff.

+"We know a lot of people -- frankly even a 50 cent or one dollar mask is just one extra cost at a time that is difficult," Arwady said, adding that they have more than 100 community-based organizations -- such as churches and libraries -- helping to distribute the masks that are an upgrade from cloth masks.

 The proposal includes details on contact tracing and new incentives to increase the number of substitutes in the district, the mayor said.